devfakhzan/screen-size-detector/README.md

   - **is inside**
   - **leaves**

-  the defined screen width range (min and max), of any defined screen width.
+  the defined screen width range (min and max), of any defined screen width

 - You can specify a (function) callback to be executed after the usage completion of all available methods: